 Scott Glaser, Program Manager (Omaha, NE)

 Scott Glaser is an alumni of the Urban Servant Corps in Denver, Colorado.
 He spent twenty years working in the nonprofit sector in Colorado after completing his year of service.
 His previous position was the Executive Director of NAMI Colorado before he moved to Nebraska in 2016 to join the Lutheran Volunteer Corps.
 In Omaha, Scott serves both the Lutheran Volunteer Corps as a Program Manager and the Lutheran Service Corps (Omaha) working on community development and fundraising.

 Ms. Hamre provides accounting and financial services for nonprofit organizations, including a performing arts center, a youth orchestra, a program for victims of domestic abuse, a small trade association and its related foundation, an Indian dance company, a program for at-risk youth, Luther Place Church (founder of LVC), and of course, LVC.
 She has also held leadership positions in several of these organizations.
 She was the first woman elected as the President of Luther Place Memorial Church and served as a board member, secretary, and treasurer of N Street Village.
 She is the chair of the academic affairs committee of the Board of Trustees of her alma mater, Muhlenberg College in Allentown, Pennsylvania.

-Caleb Rollins, Program Manager (Twin Cities, MN)
+Rachel Kennedy, Program Manager (Twin Cities, MN)